sfreet/logvault/README.md

   - `CLEAR`: Deletes an alarm.
 - **Redis Backend**: Uses Redis to store the current state of active alarms.
 - **Real-time Web UI**: A clean web interface that automatically refreshes to show the current list of active alarms.
+- **Web UI Authentication**: Secure your web interface with a configurable secret password.
+- **Logout Functionality**: Allows users to securely log out of the web UI.
 - **Manual Deletion**: Allows manual deletion of alarms directly from the web UI.
 - **Configuration**: Easily configurable via a `config.yaml` file.